Sarafian/sarafian.github.io/_drafts/2019-07-25-kusto-fx-functions-application-insights-logs-analytics.md

 ---
 title: Create/Save functions in application insights log analytics
-excerpt: When in logs analytics of application insights, you might notice under the sources a "fx functions" without any UI options.
+excerpt: When in logs analytics of application insights, you might notice under the sources one "fx functions" without any UI options.
 So what is it?
 categories:
 - Azure
 - Application insights